In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 Starting a business can be incredibly rewarding in many ways.

-But if you’ve never built a business before, it’s incredibly easy to overlook very simple things that can mean the difference between outright success and failure.
+But if you’ve never built a business before, it’s incredibly easy to overlook simple things that can mean the difference between success and outright failure.

-Let’s dive in by looking at the most important thing: your business idea.
+Let’s start in by looking at the most important thing: your business idea.

 1. Get your business idea right